kglab99/simplify-payments-next/README.md

 ## [Live preview](https://simplify-payments.netlify.app/)

-**Simplify Payments Next** is a web application that helps users manage group expenses and simplify transactions.
-The app allows users to create groups, add expenses, and settle debts easily.
-This project is built with React, using NextUI for the UI components and React Router for routing.
+**Simplify Payments Next** is a modern web application designed to streamline the management of group expenses and transactions.
+With this application, users can easily create and manage groups, track and settle expenses, and handle transactions with ease.
+Built using React, this app leverages NextUI for a sleek user interface and React Router for seamless navigation.

 ## Features

+### Group Management
-- Create and manage groups.
+- Create, edit, and delete groups.
+- Manage group members and track expenses.

+### Expense Tracking
-- Add and update expenses for groups.
+- Add, update, and delete expenses within each group.
+- View detailed expense breakdowns.

+### Automatic Calculations
-- Calculate debts and settlements automatically.
+- Automatically calculate debts and settlements between group members.

+### Currency Management
 - Select and update the currency for transactions.

-- Responsive UI using NextUI components.
-- Persistant stage management using local storage.
+### Responsive Design
+- Enjoy a responsive and user-friendly interface built with NextUI and TailwindCSS.

+### Persistent State
+- Local storage is used to persist group and expense data, ensuring that your information is saved between sessions.

 ## Technologies Used